kr4fty/PID-temperature-control/README.md

 # PID-temperature-control

-Oven/heater temperature control made with an Arduino Uno (atmega328p microcontroller).
+Temperature control of an oven/heater made with Arduino Uno (atmega328p microcontroller).
-For the same it is used a PID controller which will provide to the output a constant temperature of acuardo to the set by the user.
+For it, a PID controller is used which will provide a constant temperature at the outlet, according to that established by the user.

-This is an implementation of the ovenControl library for Arduino boards
+This is an implementation of the ovenControl library for Arduino boards.

 ## Description:
 The system maintains a constant temperature at which it is selected.
 It can vary between 0 and 420ºC.